 More impressive videos here

-Although the Christini motorcycles are relatively new and Yamaha have also recently developed their 2TRAC system there is a manufacturer of 2 wheel drive motorcycles that has been in existence for some time.
+Although the Christini motorcycles are relatively new and Yamaha have also recently developed their 2TRAC system there is a manufacturer of 2 wheel drive motorcycles that have been in existence for some time.

 There are plenty of videos on YouTube but my favourite is this one